shrikumaran/Lung-X-Ray-Classifier/README.md

 Trained the fully connected layers of a VGG19 model while freezing the Convulotional layers.
 Used PyTorch to train the model.
-Trained the whole model from scrath fro 25 epochs and got a Validation Accuracy of 84.6%.
-Meanwhile training only the fully connected layers for 100 epochs got a Validation accuracy of 85.5%.
+Trained the model for 100 epochs on google colaboratory for 100 epochs and got a validation set accuracy of 85.5%